matteovenezia/vehicle-dynamics-simulation-suite/longitudinal-dynamics/README.md

 MATLAB and Simulink model developed to simulate the longitudinal behaviour of a vehicle under traction and braking conditions.

-The model includes aerodynamic forces, dynamic load transfer, wheel rotational dynamics, longitudinal tyre forces, slip-ratio calculation and vehicle longitudinal equilibrium.
+It includes aerodynamic forces, dynamic load transfer, wheel rotational dynamics, longitudinal tyre forces, slip-ratio calculation and vehicle longitudinal equilibrium.

 ## Main features